Umpah Umpah: Accolades

 "Umpah Umpah" won the Song of the Year award at the 4th Asia Artist Awards on November 26, 2019.
 The song also received six music program wins.

 Commercial performance

-Upon release, "Umpah Umpah" reached number one on four of the seven major realtime charts in Korea—Genie, Bugs, Naver, and Soribada—while reaching number three on Korea's largest music platform, Melon.
-The song debuted at number 18 on the Gaon Digital Chart, where it peaked for two weeks.
+"Umpah Umpah" debuted at number 18 on the Gaon Digital Chart, where it peaked for two weeks.
 It was later ranked at number 185 on the year-end Gaon Digital Chart for 2019.
 The song performed better on the Billboard K-pop Hot 100, debuting at number 19, and subsequently attained the top spot on the chart for two consecutive weeks.
 It became the group's second number-one single on the chart, following "Power Up" (2018), and their seventh consecutive top 10 single since the chart's re-establishment in December 2017.
 Additionally, the song debuted at number nine on the US World Digital Song Sales chart, thus extending their consecutive top 10 string to 15 entries on the chart.